Mike-Tran/weatherStation/README.md

 ## User Stories:

-As a user I want to be able to search for any location via zip code So that I can easily and quickly choose see the weather for various locations.
+As a user I want to be able to search for any location via zip code <br />
+So that I can easily and quickly choose see the weather for various locations.

-As a user I want to see pictures of the approximate weather forecast (sun/rain/clouds) So that I can make quick estimations of the weather without having to read actual numbers.
+As a user I want to see pictures of the approximate weather forecast (sun/rain/clouds) <br />
+So that I can make quick estimations of the weather without having to read actual numbers.

-As a user I want to see detailed weather information for a location So that I can prepare and dress appropriately for outdoor conditions.
+As a user I want to see detailed weather information for a location <br />
+So that I can prepare and dress appropriately for outdoor conditions.

-As a user I want all information to be accessed at one glance So that I do not need to click through multiple buttons to view one piece of weather data.
+As a user I want all information to be accessed at one glance <br />
+So that I do not need to click through multiple buttons to view one piece of weather data.

 ## Wireframe(s):